 Frequently Asked Questions

-I have been flooded this Christmas and my current insurer has decided not to renew my policy.
+I have been flooded and my current insurer has decided not to renew my policy.
 Where can I find insurance?

-Will the cost of home insurance fall as a result of Flood Re?
+Has the cost of home insurance fallen as a result of Flood Re?

-Those people who pay higher premiums as a result of their home having flooded, could expect their home insurance to become more affordable.
+Those people who pay higher premiums as a result of their home having flooded, should find their home insurance more affordable.
 This is due to a combination of insurers being able to pass the flood risk to Flood Re, and the policyholder now being able to shop around in a more competitive market that may have been closed to them.

-Flood Re will not set prices for home insurance, but will give insurers the opportunity of passing to them the flood risk element of a home insurance policy (buildings and contents) at a premium that will be capped, depending on the Council Tax band of the property.
-It will be up to an insurer to decide if they wish to pass the flood risk element of the cover to Flood Re.
+Flood Re does not set prices for home insurance, but gives insurers the opportunity of passing on the flood risk element of a home insurance policy (buildings and contents) at a premium that is capped, according to the Council Tax band of the property.
+It is up to an insurer to decide if they wish to pass the flood risk element of the cover to Flood Re or not.

-Customers will continue to buy their home insurance in the same way as before, and all the contact will be directly with their chosen insurer.
+Customers continue to buy their home insurance in the same way as before, and all contact is directly with their chosen insurer.
 If a customer needs to make a claim, they should contact their insurance company directly, just as they do now.
-Flood Re will work ‘behind the scenes’ with the insurance company, to reimburse them for any payments they make to their customers and so there will be no need for homeowners to contact Flood Re directly.
+Flood Re will then work ‘behind the scenes’ with the insurance company, to reimburse them for any payments they make to their customers and so there will be no need for householders to contact Flood Re directly.

 What does the scheme mean for customers?
-Will insurance premiums be capped?
+Are insurance premiums be capped?

-Insurers will still be in control of pricing for overall home insurance.
-Flood Re will charge a fixed premium per policy to insurers, relating to the flood element of the policies transferred to Flood Re.
+Insurers are still in control of pricing for overall home insurance.
+Flood Re charges a fixed premium per policy to insurers, relating to the flood element of the policies transferred to Flood Re.
 These premiums will be lower than would be the case if the flood risks were fully taken into account, as contributions to the costs will come from a statutory levy on all home insurers in the UK.